ngmcfarland/emily/README.rst

 .. code-block:: bash

-    $ python emily.py
+    $ emily_server
     Web Server Started...

-Then use HTTP requests to interact with Emily.
+Then, from another terminal window, use HTTP requests to interact with Emily.

 .. code-block:: bash